 2.1.
-Shared School
+Shared School Homeschooling Enrichment Program

-Silver SPRUCE Academy, Inc. contracts through the public school to provide enrichment opportunities for school choice students and families.
+Silver SPRUCE Academy, Inc. contracts through the Charter School Institute to provide enrichment opportunities for school choice students and families.
 Our organization collaborates with home educators to offer shared school options to compliment what families are teaching at home.
-Students are counted through state PPR count dates and qualify for funded services in respects to attending six hrs. per week, 90 hrs. per semester, 180 hrs. per year.
+Students are counted through state PPR count and qualify for funded services in respects to attending 90 hrs. per semester, 180 hrs. per year.
 Classes are taught by Colorado State Certified Teachers or Substitutes to count towards student transcript hours.

 At the heart of all learning is the way we process our experiences, especially our critical reflections on our experiences.
 SPRUCE uses experiential education as a key approach to student-centered learning.
 Experiential learning engages students in critical thinking, problem solving and decision making in contexts that are personally relevant to them.
-This approach to learning also involves making opportunities for debriefing and consolidation of ideas and skills through feedback, reflection, and the application of the ideas and skills to new situations.
+This approach to learning also involves making opportunities for debriefing and consolidation of ideas and skills through feedback, reflection, and the application of the ideas to new situations.